DeFiCh/icx-makerbot/README.md

 ## Run the dBTC maker bot.

-Before run the script, make sure the account has enough dBTC token and DFI token, also need to have DFI utxos.
+Before running the script, ensure your account has sufficient dBTC token and tokenDFI, utxoDFI is also required.

 ```
 deno run --allow-all icx_bot_dbtc_maker.js